Proving programs terminate using well orderings, Ramsey Theory, and Matrices

-The keys to the proof of Theorem~\ref{th:prog1} are (1) $x+y+z$ decreases with every iteration, and (2) if ever $x+y+z=0$ the the program has terminated.
-There is a more general theorem lurking here, which we state below without proof.
-Our statement uses a different notation than the original, due to Floyd~\cite{floydpl}.
+The keys to the proof of Theorem~\ref{th:prog1} are (1) $x+y+z$ decreases with every iteration, and (2) there is no infinite decreasing sequence of naturals.
+We will later state a general theorem that can be used on any program that satisfies generalizations of those properties.

-\begin{theorem} Let $PROG=(S,I,R)$ be a program.
-Assume there is a well founded order $(P,<_P)$, and a map $f:S\into P$ such that the following occurs. \begin{enumerate} \item If $R(s,t)$ then $f(t) <_P f(s).$ \item If the program is in a state $s$ such that $f(s)$ is a minimal element of $P$, then the program terminates. \end{enumerate} Then any computation of $PROG$ is finite. \end{theorem}